mc-carlessi/mysql-js-workshop/sql-store-programming/sql-store-programming.md

   ```

 7. Now we can insert our store procedure code.
-  Please note that after this code is not executed.
+  Please note that after ***this code is not executed and the last line is waiting input with '-> '*** is not returned.
 To apply we need to go with the next step.

   **![orange-dot](./images/orange-square.jpg) mysqlsh>**
   ```sql